-Researcher

-- Recent Projects Widget contains a list of recent projects of the user for a quick navigation. - Create Project Widget lets the user quickly start a new project.

-· Data Steward
+- Researcher - Recent Projects Widget contains a list of recent projects of the user for a quick navigation. - Create Project Widget lets the user quickly start a new project. - · Data Steward - Create KM / Project Template Widgets let the user to quickly start a new knowledge model editor or project template.

-- Create KM / Project Template Widgets let the user to quickly start a new knowledge model editor or project template. - Outdated KM / Document Templates Widgets allow to quickly see outdated packages and document templates in case the DSW Registry connection is configured. - Import KM / Document Template Widgets allow to proceed easily to import of a knowledge model or a document template in case the DSW Registry connection is configured.
+- Outdated KM / Document Templates Widgets allow to quickly see outdated packages and document templates in case the FAIR Wizard Registry connection is configured. - Import KM / Document Template Widgets allow to proceed easily to import of a knowledge model or a document template in case the FAIR Wizard Registry connection is configured.

-Administrator
+• Administrator

-- Outdated KM / Document Templates Widgets allow to quickly see outdated packages and document templates in case the DSW Registry connection is configured. - Usage Widget summarises the usage just as is also possible to see in the Usage. - Configure Organization Widget quickly navigates to Organization Settings if it is not yet done. - Configure Look and Feel Widget quickly navigates to Look & Feel Settings to adjust style of the FAIR Wizard instance. - Connect DSW Registry Widget quickly navigates to DSW Registry Settings to configure the connection (if not yet been done). - Add OpenID Widget quickly navigates to Authentication Settings to configure the identity provider services (if not yet been done).
+- Outdated KM / Document Templates Widgets allow to quickly see outdated packages and document templates in case the FAIR Wizard Registry connection is configured. - Usage Widget summarises the usage just as is also possible to see in the Usage. - Configure Organization Widget quickly navigates to Organization Settings if it is not yet done.